 When the vinegar mixture was cooled off, I poured it over the cucumber dill mixture until the cukes were underwater (or should I say, under-brine?
 Brine is what us pickle-makers call the vinegar stuff).
 I put a plate on top of the cukes to make sure they stayed obediently submerged, covered the whole thing with plastic wrap and put it in my fridge.

 Then I waited.
 48 long hours.
 Periodically I would peek into the refrigerator to see what was happening, which looked like not too much.
 The bowl of cucumbers looked exactly the same every time I peeked.

 Which is good, because incomprehensibly, the Southern husband is not a big pickle fan.
-He ate a couple to be polite and supportive, but aside from that it’s been me and about 50 pickles.
+He ate a couple to be polite and supportive, but aside from that it’s been me and about one million pickles.